 Here’s our tips for doing a tour ar Ras Al Jinz Resort:

-- Wear clothes comfortable for walking in and shoes that are easy to take off at the beach.
+- Wear clothes comfortable for walking in and that are easy to take off at the beach.
 It’s easier to walk bare foot in the uneven sand.

 Can you take photos of turtles at Ras Al Jinz?